192Iridium77/SkillsApp/README.md

 You will also need tkinter, instructions for which are at http://www.tkdocs.com/tutorial/install.html

 And you will need the Shelf module, which is part of the python standard library and should already be available when you install python 3.

+Pygame is also used, if you're on unix, you can run:

+pip install pygame

+or follow the instructions at https://www.pygame.org/wiki/GettingStarted